AY2324S2-CS2103T-W12-2/tp/docs/UserGuide.md

 ## Deleting a student : `delete`

-Deletes the specified student from the address book.
+Deletes the specified student from the mod contacts list.

 Format: `delete INDEX`